Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/journey/Writer.md

 me on any given day.

 Writing is my career, but not my job.
 I invest in writing even though it will not be a source of income.
 It is my great joy and core to fulfilling my life's destiny.
-I don't care much what publishers might think of my work because I am not writing for them.
+I don't care much about what publishers might think of my work because I am not writing for them.
 I write for the thrill of it.